-The value and purpose of homework has been established; it is an enrichment activity specifically designed for practice and reinforcement of skills presented in the classroom.
+The value and purpose of homework is to be an enrichment activity specifically designed for practice and reinforcement of skills presented in the classroom.

 Students will be required to complete homework assignments on a regular basis throughout each week.
 Teachers will acknowledge all homework submitted, and will determine if the quality of the completed assignment is acceptable.
 Copying someone else's work is a form of cheating and will be handled as described in the Cheating and Plagiarism Policy.